Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Struggling to save a 20% deposit?
 Co-operative Bank may be able to help you get into your first home.

 The only bank in New Zealand to share its profits with its customers, Co-operative Bank shared $2.1 million to over 115,000 Kiwis in 2019.
-While fairly small compared to other national banks, Co-operative prides itself on having excellent customer satisfaction, with the ‘right amount of human touch’ as a digital business.
+While fairly small compared to other national banks, Co-operative prides itself on having excellent customer satisfaction, with the “right amount of human touch”.

 Home loans offered by Co-operative

-- Fixed home loans.
-With loan terms of up to 30 years and interest rates ranging from 3.49% for 6 months to 3.99% for 4 years, a fixed-rate loan locks in your payment schedule for a time period chosen by you.
-This means that you can have certainty around what your payments are going to be so you can have more control over your finances.
+- Fixed mortgage.
+With loan terms of up to 30 years and interest rates ranging from 2.55% for 6 months to 3.19% for 5 years, a fixed-rate mortgage locks in your payment schedule for a period chosen by you.
+This choice means that you can have certainty around what your payments are going to be, so you have more control over your finances.

-- Floating home loans.
-If you’d like more flexibility with when you make extra repayments, a floating home loan allows you to make deposits when you like without penalty.
-Your interest rate could start at 5.15% p.a., but may go up or down over your loan term depending on what is happening in the market.
+- Floating mortgage.
+If you’d like more flexibility around making extra repayments, a floating mortgage allows you to make deposits when you like without penalty.
+Your interest rate could start at 4.40% p.a. but may go up or down over your loan term depending on what is happening in the market.

-- Revolving credit home loans.
+- Revolving credit mortgage.
 Similar to an overdraft, a revolving credit home loan is used as an everyday account where you have your salary credited and pay expenses all from one account.
 While there is no fixed repayment schedule and you can withdraw funds up to your credit limit, you do need to meet a minimum monthly repayment.
-Interest is charged at 5.15% and based on the balance in your account.
+Interest is charged at 4.40% and based on the balance in your account.

 - First home loans.
 Co-operative Bank provides a low-deposit mortgage option for people wanting to buy their first home.
-If you have at least a 10% deposit, meet the eligibility criteria and want to borrow less than the maximum amount, you could be able to get into your new home sooner than you think.
-Interest rates in this situation range from 5.49% for 1-year fixed and 7.15% for floating.
+If you have at least a 10% deposit, meet the eligibility criteria and want to borrow less than the maximum amount, you could be moving into your new home sooner than you think.
+Interest rates in this situation range from 4.55% for 1-year fixed and 6.40% for floating.

 Features and benefits

 - Structure to suit.
-Rather than having a fixed or floating home loan, you can combine the two to get the best of both worlds.
-You can also combine a fixed-rate home loan with a revolving credit home loan.
+Rather than having a fixed or floating mortgage, you can combine the two to get the best of both worlds.
+You can also combine a fixed-rate mortgage with a revolving credit home loan.

 - Extra repayments.
-On a fixed-rate loan, it’s possible to make extra repayments of up to 5% of the balance each year without being charged early repayment fees.
-There are no penalties for making early repayments on a floating home loan.
+On a fixed-rate loan, you may be charged early repayment fees for extra payments.
+There are no penalties for making early repayments on a floating mortgage.
+Make sure you check out the terms and conditions carefully.

 - Loan protection insurance.
 For peace of mind in case something unexpected happens and you can’t meet your repayments, Co-operative Bank provides loan protection insurance.